A COMMUNITY PROPOSAL

 -- Flexible Space for all teachers and classes to utilize

 -- 35% Reduction in cost from original design

 THE GOAL of School Board-proposed Article 1: To create an educational environment that will advance 21st Century learning and address infrastructure needs related to the building.

 We aim to offer a reasonable budget acceptable to Hampton Falls citizens, while addressing what the LAS facility needs to support 21st century learning standards.
 By "needs," we mean space deficiencies that negatively impact the curriculum or the ability to teach and learn by 21st century standards.

 As you review information on this site and contemplate voting on March 8, please consider the following…

-Solution: With facility upgrades being handled via the school’s annual budget, the School Board’s current proposal is reduced in cost by 35% and takes us back to the original plan from 2013, but focuses exclusively on the addition of 12,000 square feet.
-Bonding the investment will keep taxes reasonable while also solving space deficiencies and providing flexible space in the cafeteria.
+SOLUTION: The School Board has listened to the community and taken steps to compromise.
+With facility upgrades being handled via the school’s annual budget, the School Board’s current proposal is reduced in cost by 35% and takes us back to the original plan to add 12,000 square feet.
+Bonding the investment will keep taxes reasonable while solving space deficiencies right now.
 See Proposal Details.

 COMMUNITY CENTER: An exciting new part of this proposal involves access for ALL Hampton Falls citizens to the detached/secure addition…the proposal is not only for education, but for a Community Center.
 See Proposal Details.